lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 ## The Adapter

-The Adapter implements a significant change from the previous version.
-Previously, the Adapter Rows were implemented using structs - it now uses enums instead.
+The Adapter implements a significant change from the [previous version](https://github.com/lyleresnick/ReportTableAdapterDemo/blob/master/ReportTableAdapterDemo/TransactionListAdapter.swift).
+Previously, the Adapter's Rows were implemented using structs - it now uses enums instead.

 ```swift
 enum TransactionListRow {